-70% of us regularly tell white lies to protect someone's feelings have done something illegal will stay in a relationship even if it doesn't make them happy
+76% of us regularly tell white lies to protect someone's feelings

-63% of us have made up an excuse to cancel a social arrangement
+68% of us have made up an excuse to cancel a social arrangement

-27% of us have lied about our whereabouts to family or friends
+29% of us have lied about our whereabouts to family or friends

-18-24 year olds value authenticity less than other age groups (76% vs 81%) and show greater consideration of how they're perceived by others.
+22% will stay in a relationship even if it doesn't make them happy PAR 1 S 18-24 year olds value authenticity less than other age groups (76% vs 80%) and show greater consideration of how they're perceived by others.
 There's a greater focus on building a social media profile and achieving tangible signs of success - having the latest technology, driving an expensive car and earning a high income.
 This suggests authenticity is losing some of its currency in an increasingly manufactured world of news.

-There are also differences between men and women in terms of showing their authentic selves.
+There are also differences between men and

+women in terms of showing their authentic selves.
 The research reveals that:

-- Women are more likely to show their real selves to children, parents and friends than men - Men are more likely to show their real selves to colleagues, neighbours and even their barista than women
+- Women are more likely to show their real selves to children and friends than men - Men are more likely to show their real selves to acquaintances and local shop keepers than women

 But maybe we need to be a little less rigid about what it means to be authentic and accept the many shades of our identity.
 We typically don't present just one face to the world - sometimes we're heroes and sometimes we're villains.
 And most of the time we're just making lots of small pivots to better navigate our way through each day.
+I'M QN THE BREADLINE, ACTUALLY IT'S WQRSE THAN THAT.
+I DQN'T HAVE HEATING, EAT NQ MQRE THAN RICE QR BREAD AND QN QCCASIQN HAVE EVEN HAD BLQCKED SEWERAGE PLUMBING THAT I CQULDN'T AFFQRD TQ FIX; AND NQ HQT WATER IN PAST YEARS BECAUSE MY HQT WATER CYLINDER HAD BLQWN.
+TQ THE QUTSIDE WQRLD I LQQK LIKE A HARD WQRKER, SURVIVING QUITE CQMFQRTABLY - BUT THE REALITY IS VASTLY DIFFERENT!